courtneyxann/oapa/docs/index.md

 Awards are made at our annual Gathering of the Greeks, an event that includes representatives from many campuses and many sororities.
 The silent auction and raffle contribute to the scholarship fund for the following year.
 We welcome you to explore the information and applications here, and participate in this Panhellenic event.

-OAPA is a proud member of the National Panhellenic Conference since 1974.
+OAPA is a proud member of the [National Panhellenic Conference](http://www.npcwomen.org) (NPC) since 1974.
 NPC is an umbrella organization for 26 international women&#39;s fraternities and sororities.
 NPC groups are represented on more than 655 college and university campuses in the United States and Canada and in over 4,500 alumnae associations, involving more than 3.9 million women.

 Each year, NPC women donate more than $5 million to worthy causes, provide 2.8 million in scholarships to women and volunteer 500,000 hours in their communities.